Yahapi/yahapi/faq.md

 Make no mistake, collection resources must be homogeneous with regard to its element properties.

 In a SOA or Microservices architecture lower-level services are often unaware of the business processes in which they are used.
 This lack of context may render them quite generic.
 Lower-level services may not actually interpret what they are working with, they might just keep a reference to them.

 Imagine an order system that pulls products from different types of services; its list of items may be represented as follows:

 ```
 …
   "items": [
         {
             "type": "fresh-foods",
-            "itemId": "FD-3495723",
+            "item_id": "FD-3495723",
             "links": {
                 "self": { "href": "https://api.example.com/foods/FD-3495723" }
             }
         },
         {
             "type": "books",
-            "itemId": "BK-645",
+            "item_id": "BK-645",
             "links": {
                 "self": { "href": "https://api.example.com/books/BK-645" }
             }